Orcco99/SYST17796-Go-Fish-Game/README.md

 By:Oscar Orccotoma

 All program code can be found in the Master branch.
-Porject Mainmethod can be found in GameLauncher class.
+Porject Main method can be found in GameLauncher class.